 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Cobb Island is worth considering.

 The people who call Cobb Island home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cobb Island residents report their race to be White, followed by Asian.
-Important ancestries of people in Cobb Island include Irish, English, German, Italian, and Welsh.
+Important ancestries of people in Cobb Island include Irish, English, German, Italian, and European.

 The most common language spoken in Cobb Island is English.
 Other important languages spoken here include Italian and Polish.